Bob Doe

-Early life
+Early life and education

-Robert Francis Thomas Doe was born in Reigate, Surrey, on 10 March 1920.
-After leaving school before taking examinations he started work as an office boy for the News of the World.
-Doe joined the Royal Air Force Volunteer Reserve in March 1938 and made his first solo flight on 16 June 1938.
+Robert Francis Thomas Doe, affectionately known as Bobbie, was born in Reigate, Surrey, on 10 March 1920, to James Doe, a gardener, and his wife Linda, a cook.
+He started school at age seven years, relatively late, probably as a result of suffering from rickets and a family move to Walton-on-the-Hill.
+At age 12 years, he left the local church of England school and joined Leatherhead Central School.
+In 1936, after leaving school, he started work as an office boy for the News of the World.
+Doe joined the Royal Air Force Volunteer Reserve (RAFVR) in March 1938 and made his first solo flight on 16 June 1938.

 Second World War

-After applying for a short service commission, Doe joined the Royal Air Force in January 1939.
-Doe trained with 15 E&RFTS (Elementary & Reserve Flying Training School) at RAF Redhill, Surrey and combat training with 6 Flying Training School at RAF Little Rissington.
+After applying for a short service commission, Doe joined the Royal Air Force in April 1939.
+Doe trained with 15 E&RFTS (Elementary & Reserve Flying Training School) at RAF Redhill, Surrey and combat training with 6 Flying Training School at RAF Little Rissington, in Gloucestershire.

 Doe was posted on 6 November 1939 to No. 234 Squadron, a Spitfire Squadron at RAF Leconfield alongside Australian Pat Hughes, who would later become an ace.
 Doe served with No. 234 squadron for most of the Battle of Britain.
 Doe claimed his first victory on 15 August 1940 when he shot down two Messerschmitt Bf 110s followed by a Messerschmitt Bf 109 and a Dornier Do 18 on 16 August, a Bf 109 destroyed (of JG 52) and another Bf 109 damaged on 18 August, a half-share of a KG 54 Junkers Ju 88 on 21 August and a Bf 109 shot down on 26 August 1940.
 In September, he added to his tally with No. 234 Squadron with three Bf 110s on 4 September, a shared JG 53 Bf 109 on 5 September, three damaged Dornier Do 17s and a Bf 109 shot down on 6 September, and a Heinkel He 111 destroyed on 7 September.

 On 27 September 1940 Doe was posted to No. 238 Squadron, flying Hurricanes from RAF Middle Wallop in Wiltshire, claiming his first victory for the squadron on 30 September by shooting down a KG 55 He 111.
 In October, Doe shot down a Bf 110 on 1 October and a Ju 88 on 7 October, the last of his 14 and 2 shared aerial victories of the battle and of the war.

 On 10 October, in combat over Warmwell, Dorset with some Bf 109s at 12:00, his plane was critically damaged and he was wounded in the leg and shoulder.
 Doe bailed out, landing on Brownsea Island while his Hawker Hurricane crashed near Corfe Castle viaduct on what is now part of the Swanage Railway.
 Admitted to Poole Hospital on 22 October 1940, Doe was awarded the Distinguished Flying Cross and received a Bar a month later on 26 November.
 Doe rejoined No. 238 Squadron in December 1940.